Skip to main content

 How are Home Office informing people about eVisas?

-The Home Office continues to deliver an extensive range of communications activity in support of eVisa transition, encouraging impacted physical immigration holders to take action.
-This has included direct communication, regular updates to gov.uk, and wide-ranging stakeholder engagement.
+The Home Office continues to deliver an extensive range of communications activity in support of eVisa transition, encouraging impacted physical immigration document holders to take action.
+This has included direct communications, regular updates to GOV.UK, and wide-ranging stakeholder engagement.

-In October, the Home Office launched a targeted advertising and engagement campaign across the UK to raise awareness of the transition to eVisas amongst those affected.
-The campaign aims to inform as many people as possible about the change and uses a multichannel approach, including out of home advertising, print and social media alongside multicultural engagement activity through community organisations, embassies and stakeholder events.
+In October 2024, the Home Office launched a targeted advertising and engagement campaign across the UK to raise awareness of the transition to eVisas amongst those affected.
+The campaign informed people about the change and used a multichannel approach, including out of home advertising, print and social media alongside multicultural engagement activity through community organisations, embassies and stakeholder events.

 Can you still use a physical document if it expires, and you don’t get an eVisa?

 Holders of legacy paper documents, including passports containing ink stamps and visa vignette stickers, can continue to use their physical document to prove their immigration status as they do today.
-However, they are encouraged to take action at www.gov.uk/eVisa in order to make use of the benefits and convenience that a UKVI account offers, and to reduce unnecessary delays when proving their status.
+However, they are encouraged to take action in order to take advantage of the benefits and convenience that an eVisa offers, and to reduce any potential delays when proving their status.

 Will eVisas create another Windrush situation?

-Many Windrush individuals had an immigration status that was automatically conferred on them by an Act of Parliament, so in some cases they had no physical proof.
+Many of the so-called Windrush Generation had an immigration status that was automatically conferred on them by an Act of Parliament, so in some cases they had no physical proof.
 In contrast, those who receive an eVisa have secure evidence of their status.

 Does this impact British citizens?